promptlylabs/ckanext-oidc/docs/OIDC_SSO_IMPLEMENTATION.md

 - ID tokens are cryptographically verified
 - Signature validation using Keycloak's public keys
 - Expiration and issuer validation

+### User Provisioning Security
+- **Auto-provisioning is disabled by default** for security
+- When disabled, users must be pre-created in CKAN with proper permissions
+- Enable auto-provisioning only in trusted environments
+- Group-based sysadmin grants require explicit configuration

 ### SSL/TLS
 - HTTPS enforced for production deployments